 - 1/3 cup pesto

-- 1 lb shrimp peeled and devined, tail on
+- 1 pound shrimp, peeled and deveined, tail on

-Pour in heavy cream and add salt and pepper to taste.
+- Pour in heavy cream and add salt and pepper to taste.
 Cook sauce for 6-8 minutes or until sauce starts to thicken, whisking constantly.
-This is important - you don't want the cream and butter to burn.
+It's important that the sauce keeps moving - you don't want the cream and butter to burn.